-If you do a Google search on “plus-size single women,” you will find page after page of BBW dating sites and advice.
+If you do a Google search on “plus-size single women,” you will find 24,000,000+ pages of BBW dating sites and advice.

 Don’t get me wrong.
 There will be plenty of time to talk about dating, but this isn’t the post.
 It just blows my mind that there is no online community for plus-size women who aren’t married.
 That is exactly why Plus One Woman is important.

 I know for a fact there are millions of single curvy women in this country (and around the world, for that matter).
 Literally tens of millions.